top of page

 If you are looking for counselling for anxiety in Harrogate or online sessions

 Click here to email me or submit an enquiry below.
-I will aim to reply within 2 working days.

 Thanks for your enquiry.
 I will aim to get back to you within two working days.
 Please also check your junk mail.